-Taking a supplement of carnitine reduces levels of muscle fatigue and soreness associated with undergoing a strenuous exercise or gym routine.
-This results in a decrease in the required recovery time between workout sessions and can help you achieve your strength and fitness goals much more quickly.
+Taking a supplement of carnitine reduces muscle fatigue and soreness associated with undergoing a strenuous exercise or gym routine.
+This results in a shorter recovery time between workouts and can help you achieve strength and fitness goals much more quickly.

-Studies have shown that a carnitine dosage of 1000 mg per day is effective in improving levels of muscle stress markers hypoxanthine, xanthine oxidase, myglobin, and general inflammation and soreness levels in response to strength training exercise.
-(See: http://www.nutritionexpress.com/article+index/protein/showarticle.aspx?id=1034)
+Studies have shown that a carnitine dosage of 1000 mg per day is effective in improving levels of muscle stress markers hypoxanthine, xanthine oxidase, myoglobin, and general inflammation and soreness levels in response to strength training.

-- People who have recently suffered a heart attack
+- who have recently suffered a heart attack

 Carnitine interacts with prescription drugs used for the treatment of thyroid and kidney conditions.
 Carnitine should not be taken with the thyroid hormone replacement drug Thyroxine.
-Carnitine also interacts with blood thinners Warfarin and Acenocoumarol.
+Carnitine also interacts with blood thinning medications.

 Carnitine dosage and recommendations

 Carnitine dosage depends of the condition it is being used to treat.
-It is generally taken in the form of carnitine capsules.
+It is generally taken in the form of carnitine capsules or carnitine tablets.

-- For L-Carnitine deficiencies, chest pain and congestive heart failure, a dose of 1000 mg two or three times per day is recommended.
+- For L-Carnitine deficiencies, chest pain and congestive heart failure, a dose of 1.000 mg two to three times per day is recommended.

-- Increase the body's ability to burn fat efficiently
+- Iincrease the body's ability to burn fat more efficiently

-- Reduce muscle soreness and tissue damage from strenuous exercise
+- reduce muscle soreness and tissue damage after strenuous exercise

-- For those with an overactive thyroid gland, reduce the hyperthyroid symptoms of fast heartbeat, anxiousness and weakness
+- in case of an overactive thyroid gland, helps to reduce the hyperthyroid symptoms such as fast heartbeat, anxiety and fatique

 Other names of Carnitine